Tinubu’s reforms drive record revenue growth – FIRS

 Dismissing concerns about borrowing, he insisted it is a normal practice vital for economic sustainability when properly legislated and directed towards infrastructure.

 “Borrowing funds infrastructure that generates future tax revenues from beneficiaries.
-This is a sustainable approach for long-term development,” he explained in a report published by The Track News Nigeria
+This is a sustainable approach for long-term development,” he explained.

-Adedeji announced that Personal and Company Income Tax reforms will begin in January 2026 to widen Nigeria’s revenue base further.
+Adedeji announced that Personal and Company Income Tax reforms will begin in January 2026 to further widen Nigeria’s revenue base.

 He reiterated that the reforms aim to cut borrowing reliance, strengthen fiscal resilience, and sustain Nigeria’s economic growth trajectory.